 In case you want to dig more into value investing, I would suggest you to dig more into Warren Buffet’s books.
 Here’s a quick preview of his thinking:

 Side note about Warren Buffet and crypto: Warren Buffet doesn’t like and understand cryptocurrencies.
 Don’t worry too much though - he also missed the whole internet boom cycle.
 But that’s not the point here.
 He admits that he doesn’t understand a lot of businesses - and when that's the case, he doesn’t invest.

 Just like Buffet, you and I have the privilege to pick and invest only in the assets we understand.
 Investments in which we build a conviction and where we like the price.
 And that’s the important bit of advice that we can all learn from Warren Buffet.

 The more educated you are, the more conviction you can put behind your investments.
 And, as we learned earlier, having conviction is the crucial ingredient for smart investing.

 It’s easy to have conviction when the markets are up and to the right.
 Every fool can do that.
 Instead, your conviction really gets tested in a down market.
 When your friends are making fun of you.
 When your parents are asking how your funny virtual money is doing.
 That’s when conviction matters and that’s when the real fortunes are built.

-Here are a few pointers I would suggest you dig in to build your knowledge moat:
+Here’s a few pointers I would suggest you dig in to build your knowledge moat:

 You can find more than 1000 coins on our crypto portfolio site Coincall.
 It’s very easy to follow the coins you’re interested in and learn more about them.
 You can also see the descriptions of all the coins, links to their official websites and find exchanges that sell the given crypto project you’re interested in.